-“I’m in a caloric deficit but I’m not losing weight” I hear this a lot.
+“I’m in a caloric deficit but I’m not losing weight.”
+I hear this a lot.

 If you’re in a caloric deficit, you should be losing weight.
-So what’s wrong?
-In a lot of cases, people forget to count their liquid calories.
+So, what’s wrong?
+In many cases, people forget to count their liquid calories.

 This might be an extreme example, but you can see how you can very easily offset that caloric deficit just after one “coffee”.
 But even if you’re just adding cream and sugar to your coffee, those are calories you need to take into account.
 Even an extra 200 calories can take you out of your caloric deficit.